code-423n4/2023-08-dopex-findings/data/turvy_fuzz-Q.md

 Recommendation:
 Instead of ||, use && here to ensure the intended check

+## L2 - Different recipients
+Description:
+function takes in recipient address (to).
+When making native ETH transfer it used the **to** address but when transferring other tokens it used msg.sender

+Recommendation:
+Be consistent with the recipient

 ## Unneccessary minter require
 Already performed same check in the onlyRole modifier https://github.com/code-423n4/2023-08-dopex/blob/main/contracts/decaying-bonds/RdpxDecayingBonds.sol#L118